nonplayer/hammercrawl/hc_complete_rules.md

 * One of the treasures they find is guaranteed to be Cursed.
 * ...or any from the Skulls list above.

 **Hammer-Plus:** (Yellow die only) Some yellow results show a hammer with a plus.
-That means to first count the Hmmer toward the total, and then add *another* yellow die and immediately roll it, adding its results to the pool as well.
+That means to first count the Hammer toward the total, and then add *another* yellow die and immediately roll it, adding its results to the pool as well.

+**Hammers, Crossblades, and XP:** Hammers and Crossblades together determine the base XP rewards the party receives after defeating the challenges in a room.
+Note that Hammers *only* reward XP if at least one Crossblade is also rolled.
+In other words, Hammers without Crossblades still provide any number of the boons listed above, but *do not* reward XP unless a Crossblade was also rolled, providing the base challenge of the new room.

 #### Back to the Role-Playing